What's Going On Here?

 These days the Markdown markup language is pretty ubiquitous, so even my Solution Two was thwarted when I considered finding a text editor with a nice interface in which I could write my notes and simply have it barf out the Textile for me to copy-pasta into Textpattern.

-Being the over-entitled swine I am, I also had delusions of something into which I could drag-and-drop images that would miraculously optimise themselves, save into a local location, and be ready for upload.
-What did I think this was, the nineties?
+I also had delusions of something into which I could drag-and-drop images that would miraculously optimise themselves, save into a custom location and be ready for upload.

-If I couldn't do those things, I reckoned it would have to be some online publishing thing.
+If I couldn't do those things, I reckoned I would need to use some new online publishing thing.
 Throw away Textpattern and redevelop the site (the style of which I still enjoy) in some hosted service.
-After all, one online editor I actually like to use is the little one built-in to Discourse, which does everything I ask of it with aplomb.
-Shame I would have to deploy a massive forum platform, then mercilessly hack at the thing until it represented a home-cooked weblog.
-Couldn't do that, it just goes against the grain.
+After all, an online editor I actually like to use is the one built-in to Discourse, which does everything I ask of it.
+But I was not in the mood to deploy a massive forum platform, then mercilessly hack at the thing until it represented a home-cooked weblog.

 But customisation?
-I mean... making-a-varying-number-of-birds-appear-on-the-wires-in-the-background-level customisation?
-Hell, no. Even editing the damn footer is near impossible on some of these platforms, even when you're paying for them!
-That's... dumb.
+Making-a-varying-number-of-birds-appear-on-the-wires-in-the-background-level customisation?
+Heck, no. Even editing the damn footer is near impossible on some of these platforms, even when you're paying for them!
+That's dumb.

 You're Holding It Wrong

-Discovering this plugin changed the game.
+Discovering the wet_textfilter_markdown plugin changed the game.
 Now I was pretty certain I could find a desktop editor that would export or use Markdown natively.
 Something I could use for note taking on the fly and tidy up later.
 Maybe even do something with images!

-This thing has such comprehensive configuration, and so many community plugins (yes, I know, out of one plugin frying pan, into the other plugin fire) that I had high hopes it would meet my lofty requirements.
-I barely know how the thing works, but the plentiful options got it pared down more to my level.
+This thing has such comprehensive configuration that I had high hopes it would meet my lofty requirements.
+I barely know how the thing works, but the plentiful options got it pared down to my level.
 I then added the community Editing Toolbar and Image Converter.

 I can specify output paths and filenames with variables!
-Add automatic conversion and optimisations!
-I can take a screenshot... and just paste it into the editor.
-And that's all.
+I can add automatic conversion and optimisations!
+I can take a screenshot and just paste it into the editor.
+That's it.

 Genius.